dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Neville's algorithm
 In mathematics, Neville's algorithm is an algorithm used for polynomial interpolation that was derived by the mathematician Eric Harold Neville.
 Given
 5 KB (414 words) - 09:48, 20 February 2019

-Integer programming (redirect from Algorithms for integer programming) Branch and bound algorithms have a number of advantages over algorithms that only use cutting planes.
-One advantage is that the algorithms can be terminated
-17 KB (2,498 words) - 18:42, 27 March 2019

 Nearest neighbour algorithm
 The nearest neighbour algorithm was one of the first algorithms used to solve the travelling salesman problem.
 In it, the salesman starts at a random